 You may also be able to earn cash back from your credit card when you pay for gas.
 Rewards credit cards may offer you 1% or more in cash back on everything, and some provide even more when you make purchases in certain categories, like gas.
 In some cases, you need to choose the categories you’ll get extra cash back for, and gas is a good choice these days.

-Gas is expensive, but we still have to get where we’re going.
-So check your credit card rewards, use a cash-back app, and find the best price for gas where you are.
+Gas is expensive, but you still have to get where you’re going.
+So check your credit card rewards, use a cash-back app — or two — and find the best price for gas where you are.
 You might find that it’s not as expensive to fill up as you thought.

-- Some of the cash-back apps, like Upside and Checkout 51, give cash back when you purchase gas.
+- Upside and Checkout 51 are cash-back apps that offer cash rewards when you purchase gas.

 - Are gas apps legitimate?